I'm not exactly sure where to start. Should I just warn you?

 I prefer most any kind of vodka as long as it's not the cheap stuff in a plastic bottle.
 Becherovka and cola is my secret favourite.
 A cigarillo and a drink go hand in hand and I say that knowing how it is viewed in the United States.
 Abraham Lincoln is quoted as saying, "It has been my experience that those with no vices have very few virtues."
 I agree.

 I value politeness but can also be curt.
 I am brash and humble.
 I'm serious and juvenile, reckless and responsible.
 I cannot tolerate intolerance and I also know what a contradiction is.
 While I was brought up in a Christianoid household, I am an anti-theist.
 I am not a fan of religion as my world is reality-based and I am not one to give into harmful delusions (the fun ones are something else, of course).
 Animals, the ocean, real food, and travel - yes, I especially like these things.
 I also like oxygen in my atmosphere but that's just a personal preference.
-Irreverent to the point of iconoclasm, I can be devilish and unpredictable but all in good fun.
+Irreverent to the point of iconoclasm (and then, perhaps, beyond), I can be devilish and unpredictable but all in good fun.

 Unknown facts: I wear glasses to read and write, I don't mind peeling the potatoes, I don't find "feminist" a negative term, I don't kill spiders.